mohamadlounnas/aec-report/presentation.md

 ## Content:
 - **Advanced Imaging Systems:** IR thermal cameras + NASA-grade hyperspectral analysis
 - **YOLO-Based Precision Targeting:** Real-time leaf detection with water-sensitive algorithms
+- **LLM-AI Agent:** Multimodal processing for complex decision-making
 - **Mechanical Engineering:** Rotating pipe system, 1m spacing, 30° rotation at 2 RPM
 - **Drone Integration:** RGB/IR imagery processing with computer vision enhancement
 - **Embedded Systems:** Real-time edge processing on ARM-based hardware

 ## What I Say:
-"I engineered several key innovations to solve the technical challenges.
-First, our advanced imaging system combines IR thermal cameras with NASA-grade hyperspectral analysis for early disease detection.
-I developed a YOLO-based targeting system that identifies individual leaves and applies treatments only to non-dry, water-sensitive areas.
+"We engineered several key innovations to solve the technical challenges.
+First, our advanced imaging system combines mutiple datetypes and source, our system work at basic level RGB images and infromation of temprature and humidty that cuperted automaticly, we can also with help of microscopic images detect desise befor weeks!

+we have upgrades with IR thermal cameras with NASA's hyperspectral analysis for early disease detection.
+Our YOLO-based targeting system that identifies individual leaves and applies treatments only to non-dry, water-sensitive areas.
 The mechanical system uses precisely engineered rotating pipes with 1-meter spacing and 30-degree rotation at 2 RPM for optimal coverage.

-I integrated drone systems for aerial RGB and IR imagery processing, and designed embedded systems for real-time edge processing on ARM-based hardware, eliminating the need for constant internet connectivity."
+and designed embedded systems for real-time edge processing on ARM-based hardware, eliminating the need for constant internet connectivity."

 ## View Suggestions:
 - Emphasize the engineering complexity and innovation